+Probability of occurrence

+<5%

+<10%

+>10%

+>20%

+Assets / Liabilities affected

+>2%

+>10%

+>25%

+>50%

+>75%

-Probability of occurrence <5% <10% >10% >40% >75% ASS ets / L labilities affected >2% >10% >25% 0 >50 % >/ 5% Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility 37.
-Number of investment mandates inhibits Committee in its governance of investments o Performance and relevant information of investment mandates reported to Committee as part of quarterly Performance Report o Committee provides clear delegation to Finance Director as and when required o Officers meet regularly with investment managers outside of Committee time and feedback minutes of meetings o Independent investment advisor conducts separate monitoring meetings with managers as appropriate 2 2 4 o Committee Members to be invited to attend officer meetings as appropriate o Investment managers to be brought to Committee for targeted discussion where appropriate 2 1 2 Ongoing PC / Officers 38.
-Administering Authority unaware of structural changes in an employer's membership (e.g. large fall in employee members, large number of retirements). o The Actuary may be instructed to consider revising the rates and Adjustments certificate to increase an employer's contributions (under Regulation 78) between triennial valuations o Deficit contributions are expressed as monetary amounts 1 2 2 1 2 2 Ongoing Officers
+Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility 37.
+Mandate burden - number of investment mandates inhibits Committee in its governance of investments Performance and relevant information of investment mandates reported to Committee as part of quarterly Performance Report Committee provides clear delegation to Executive Director Corporate Services as and when required Officers and Members meet regularly with investment managers outside of Committee time and feed back minutes of meetings Independent investment advisor conducts separate monitoring meetings with managers as appropriate Investment managers to be brought to Committee or London CIV (where their sub-fund is used) for targeted discussion where appropriate 2 1 2 2 1 2 Ongoing PC / Officers 39.
+Termination valuation not undertaken - missed opportunity to call in a debt.
+Admission Bodies are required to notify the Administering authority of termination and it requires employers with Best Value contractors to inform it of forthcoming changes 2 1 2 New Regulations permit retrospective cessation valuation 2 1 2 Ongoing Officers